makapuf/bitbox-0xFF/TUTORIAL.md

 In fact, to position objects on the map, you will paint their position on the tilemap with a pixel corresponding to their ObjectType color (see here after).

 > And the player, where does it start ?
-Well, that's for the pixel on your level tilemap with *color 255/white*.
-If there is none, player will start at top left of your level.
+Well, that's for the pixel on your level tilemap with *color as the color of your player in the level (tile_id)*.
+If there is no such pixel, player will start at top left of your level.

 Object Types
 ============